ci-lab-cz/streamd/README.md

 ```
 **Output**
 1) in each directory where xtc file is located  *plifs.csv*, *plifs.png*,*plifs_map.png*, *plifs.html' file for each simulation will be created
-2) *prolif_output.csv/png* - aggregated csv/png output file for all analyzed simulations
+2) *prolif_output_start-time.csv/png* - aggregated csv/png output file for all analyzed simulations

 #### Supplementary scripts
-run_prolif applies all this scripts automatically.
-Use it if you want more detailed analysis or to change the picture/fonts sizes.
+_run_prolif applies all this scripts automatically.
+Use it if you want more detailed analysis or to change the picture/fonts sizes._
-#### prolif_drawmap
+**prolif_drawmap**
 Draw prolif plot for analysis binding mode of multiple ligands
 ````
 prolif_drawmap  -h